FelicianoEJ/project-0/README.md

 Clone the project from github or use the `go get` tool to get this project.

+`go get -u github.com/FelicianoEJ/project-0 `

+**Note: Make sure to run with flag -u to get all the dependencies.**

 The project is separated into 2 diferent executables unde the `/cmd` folder.

 You can either build or run the projet.